-Recently there has been a shortage on manufacturing capacity (due to greater than anticipated global demand for solar PV systems), which have also been coupled with higher costs of module raw materials and higher costs of freight.
+Solar PV system costs had risen over the last two years, as the global oversupply on PV module manufacturing capacity diminished during COVID-19.
+From late 2020 until the end of 2022 there had been a shortage on manufacturing capacity (due to greater than anticipated global demand for solar PV systems), which have also been coupled with higher costs of module raw materials and higher costs of freight.
 The impact of raw material costs is being ameliorated by an increase in demand for alternative module materials that were being phased out.
-However, increases in freight costs are not expected to decline in 2022.
-They have been caused by volatile global demand for goods driven by the imposition and easing of lockdowns due to COVID-19.
-This volatility has challenged logistic supply chains, and as a result freight costs have increased by a factor of 3-4 for shipments from China.
-Delivery times have also been stretched because of these issues, which puts upward pressure on system prices.
-As a result of this, industry commentators have flagged the possibility that global average year on year capex for solar systems in 2022 may not decline.
+This volatility challenged logistic supply chains, and as a result freight costs had increased by a factor of 3-4 for shipments from China.
+Delivery times were also stretched because of these issues, which placed upward pressure on system prices.
+As a result of this, global average year on year capex for solar systems in 2022 did not decline.

-Capital cost assumptions for PVs in 2022 are based on the Solar Choice website's monthly unit pricing overview, which is based on price data from 125 solar installation companies across Australia.
+Capital cost assumptions for PVs in 2023 are based on the Solar Choice website's4 monthly unit pricing overview, which is based on price data from 125 solar installation companies across Australia.
 These were converted into real dollars using historical CPI data.

-For residential systems, the price per system per kW for capacity sizes of 5 to 10 kW was trended over time, and forecasts for each State were performed by utilising the expected learning curve extrapolated from CSIRO's 2021-22 GenCost forecasts for rooftop PV.
-These forecasts are illustrated in Figure 19.
+For residential systems, the price per system per kW for capacity sizes of 5 to 10 kW was trended over time, and forecasts for each State were performed by utilising the expected learning curve extrapolated from CSIRO's 2022-23 GenCost5 forecasts for rooftop PV (Global NZE post-2050 scenario), illustrated in Figure 19.
+Current global inflationary pressures are expected to remain higher for longer from faster technological deployment to meet stronger climate policies.
+This is expected to slow the rate of decline from current highs.
 The diminishing STC discount largely offsets the yearly cost reductions throughout the forecast period.